keeperofthenecklace/movieDB/README.md

 First, a reports folder is created in the movieDB gem folder.

-Next, the fetched data is written to an xls format and stored in the reports directory.
+Then, the fetched data is written to an xls format and stored in the reports directory.

-From your terminal you can locate movieDB gem directory like this:
+You can open movieDB directory from your terminal.

-    gem content movieDB
+Assuming you are using vim as your IDE,

-If you use our above IMDb id, you should find the following xls file.
+    EDITOR=vi bundle open movieDB

-Feel free to open it.
+Inside the reports directory you will find this file.

-    open ../reports/imdb_JurassicWorld_Spy_.xls
+    imdb_JurassicWorld_Spy_.xls

 ## Usage - Analyzing Data From IMDb.